Alfira8888/Portfolio/README.md

 * Dataset were cleaned, scaled and analysed
 * Applied unsupervised machine learning algorithms: K-Means with help of ‘Elbow Method’ and Principal Component Analysis (PCA)
 * Created and optimized autoencoder based on two artificial neural networks
+* Created report with results in form of PDF file

 ### Motivation
-Marketing is a filar for growth and sustainability of any business.
-Knowlege about markets and customers is crucial for any strategic decisions, which can create a strong brand and increase sales.
-Segmentation is one the most important application of unsupervised learning.
-Using clustering techniques, companies can identify groups of customers allowing them to understand customers behaviour and recognize a target of marketing capain.
+Marketing is a pillar for growth and sustainability of any business.
+Knowledge about markets and customers is crucial for any strategic decisions, which can create a strong brand and increase sales.
+Segmentation is one of the most important application of unsupervised learning.
+Using clustering techniques, companies can identify groups of customers allowing them to understand customers behavior and for example, recognize a target of marketing campaign.

 ![](/Images/CorrelationChartPCA.png)